WhyPine/Zombie-Game/README.md

 - [ ] Actual test cases and not just printing stuff to the console
 - [ ] Save system
 - [ ] Skill system
+- [ ] Add description of player controls to the menu